SINHA-DIKSHA32/plagarism-detection/README.md

-backend and a web-based frontend interface. the system performs efficient string matching and provides a percentage-based similarity result, helping users quickly assess content originality. through thorough testing, the project has demonstrated its ability to handle various file types and sizes, delivering consistent and accurate results. the user interface makes it accessible to both technical and non-technical users, fulfilling the project’s objective of creating a simple, functional tool for detecting plagiarism.
+backend and a web-based frontend interface. the system performs efficient string matching and provides a percentage-based similarity result, helping users quickly assess content originality.
+The project has demonstrated its ability to handle various file types and sizes, delivering consistent and accurate results. the user interface makes it accessible to both technical and non-technical users, fulfilling the project’s objective of creating a simple, functional tool for detecting plagiarism.